Horizon NJ Health covers many medications that are offered to you at a low cost. These approved drugs make up our formulary.

 • Talk to your pharmacist – make sure you understand the instructions for taking your medicines.

 • Refill your prescriptions timely – refill your prescription before you run out of your medication.
-You can also ask your pharmacy about automatic refills so your medication is always refilled and ready for you.
+You can also ask your pharmacy about automatic refills so your medicine is always refilled and ready for you.

 • Fill all of your prescriptions at the same pharmacy – this allows your pharmacist to see all the medication you take and helps them manage your care.